thommcgrath/Beacon/docs/contributing/index.markdown

 ### Screenshots

 Screenshots do not need to be a certain platform or color theme, but **must** include both a 1x and 2x version so that users on high pixel density displays can see sharp pictures.
 It is not acceptable to take a screenshot at 2x and scale it down.
-Screenshots should be PNG format, and preferably downsampled using a service like [TinyPNG](https://tinypng.com/).
+Screenshots should be PNG format.

 Including screenshots should be done with the following code snippet: